-If you enroll in the HDHP and make tax-free contributions to an HSA, you cannot participate in an HCSA.
+If you enroll in the High Deductible Plan with HSA and make tax-free contributions to an HSA, you cannot participate in an HCSA.
 HCSA enrollment is considered "impermissible medical care coverage" and disqualifies your contributions to an HSA.
-According to IRS regulations, if you enroll in the HDHP, you can enroll in the LPSA to reimburse yourself for eligible expenses such as those for vision, dental and preventive medical care.
-You may also enroll in an LPSA if you enrolled in the HDHP but are not enrolled in an HSA.
+According to IRS regulations, if you enroll in the High Deductible Plan with HSA, you can enroll in the LPSA to reimburse yourself for eligible expenses such as those for vision, dental and preventive medical care.
+You may also enroll in an LPSA if you enrolled in the High Deductible Plan with HSA but are not enrolled in an HSA.

 An LPSA works like an HCSA, except only certain types of expenses are eligible for reimbursement.
-See the "LPSA" subsection in the Spending Accounts section for more information.
+See the "LPSA" subsection in the section for more information.